 The Library Gallery space is located at the Pellissippi State Library at the Hardin Valley Campus in ER143 and is open to the public during library hours.
 The goal of the art gallery is to display works that reflect the curriculum, activities, ideas, scholarship, current events, and culture of Pellissippi State Community College and the regional community.
 The program of exhibits is meant to engage the interest and thinking of those on campus.

 Pellissippi State Community College accepts no responsibility for damage to, or loss of, art pieces at any time while on display or being transported.
-The contributor must complete an Exhibit Release Form before the display is installed.
+The contributor must complete an Exhibit Release Form (see below) before the display is installed.
 Pellissippi State Community College does not provide insurance for artwork on exhibit.
 If the artist wishes to insure work, it is the artist’s responsibility.

 All artwork must be ready to display with hanging wire secured on the back.
 If exhibitors wish to label work, labels must be provided with the artwork.
 Librarians and Art Faculty are responsible for hanging work, but exhibitors may assist.
 Exhibitors must deliver work to the Pellissippi State Library at the Hardin Valley Campus three days before the work is to be hung and pick work up within seven days after the display ends, unless other arrangements are made.
 The Libraries reserve the right to dispose of artwork not picked up within 30 days of the closing of the exhibition and are not held responsible for its safety in the interim.